Oxycodone/acetaminophen (By mouth)

 - Carbamazepine, erythromycin, ketoconazole, lamotrigine, mirtazapine, naltrexone, phenytoin, probenecid, propranolol, rifampin, ritonavir, tramadol, trazodone, zidovudine

 - Medicine to treat depression, anxiety, or mental health problems (including SNRIs, SSRIs, TCAs)

 - Triptan medicine to treat migraine headaches

 - Tell your doctor if you use anything else that makes you sleepy.
 Some examples are allergy medicine, narcotic pain medicine, and alcohol.
-Tell your doctor if you are using buprenorphine, butorphanol, nalbuphine, pentazocine, a benzodiazepine, or a muscle relaxer.
+Tell your doctor if you are using buprenorphine, butorphanol, nalbuphine, pentazocine, a benzodiazepine, or a muscle relaxer (including cyclobenzaprine, metaxalone).

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart disease, low blood pressure, breathing problems or lung disease (such as asthma, COPD), thyroid problems, Addison disease, pancreas or gallbladder problems, prostate problems, trouble urinating, or a stomach problems, or a history of head injury or brain damage, seizures, or alcohol or drug abuse.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart disease, low blood pressure, breathing problems or lung disease (including COPD, sleep apnea), thyroid problems, Addison disease, pancreas or gallbladder problems, prostate problems, trouble urinating, or a stomach problems, or a history of head injury or brain damage, seizures, or alcohol or drug abuse.
 Tell your doctor if you are allergic to codeine.